themegrill/himalayas/readme.txt

 == Changelog ==

 = Version TBD =
-* Feature - Added the Custom Site Logo feature introduced in WordPress 4.5
+* Feature - Migrated the Custom Logo from theme options to the Site Logo in Site Identity section
 * Feature - Migrated the Custom CSS code added in theme settings to Additional CSS section introduced in WordPress 4.7

 = Version 1.0.7 - 2016-09-02 =